Get Organized: How to Make a Weekly Plan from Your Annual Goals

 - art journal daily

-- long walk in a park
+- visit to a local park

-- (wife) tell my husband a specific reason I love him every day
+- (wife) tell my husband a specific reason I love him every day (relationship goal)

 - (mom) pray daily for my children